 His practice focuses on the following areas:

-Thomas’ commercial work generally focuses on disputes between firms of solicitors and clients:
+Thomas’ commercial work generally focuses on disputes between solicitors and their former clients:

-• Thomas is regularly instructed by solicitors to seek to recover their unpaid fees from former clients.
+Thomas is regularly instructed by solicitors to recover their unpaid fees from former clients.
 Thomas is also regularly instructed by former clients seeking to defend proceedings brought by their former solicitors.
-This work involves an international element including work in Abu Dhabi.
+This work involves an international element including work in Singapore and Abu Dhabi.

-• Thomas is also instructed to obtain urgent interim remedies to preserve funds including injunctions and orders pursuant to s73 of The Solicitors Act 1974.
+Thomas is also often instructed by solicitors to obtain urgent interim remedies to preserve funds where there is a risk of dissipation by the former client, including injunctions and orders pursuant to s73 of The Solicitors Act 1974.

 Recent work includes: